 With stress, fatigue, and physical pain being an everyday part of the nursing profession, drug use can start to seem like a natural solution to a standard workplace hazard.

-Physical and emotional fatigue, chaotic and unhealthy schedules, a lack of support, short staffing, and the stress and emotional fatigue of dealing with painful and traumatic life situations every day in the workplace all contribute to rampant burnout among nurses.
-In fact, many nurses suffer symptoms quite similar to individuals with post-traumatic stress disorder.
+Physical and emotional fatigue, chaotic and unhealthy schedules, a lack of support, short staffing, and the stress and emotional fatigue of dealing with painful and traumatic life situations all contribute to rampant burnout among nurses.
+In fact, many nurses suffer symptoms quite similar to individuals with post-traumatic stress disorder (PTSD).
+Throughout the course of their careers, about 62% of nurses will experience burnout.

-Burnout is a mental, physical and emotional exhaustion.
+Burnout is a form of mental, physical, and emotional exhaustion.
 Most cases of drug addiction in nurses can be linked to burnout.
-Burnout not only affects a nurse’s quality of life, but the quality of patient care they are able to provide.
+Burnout not only affects a nurse’s quality of life, but also the quality of care they are able to provide.

 The fact that nurses usually try to hide their symptoms of exhaustion out of a fear of endangering their careers can make it quite difficult to spot burnout on the job.
-However, there are some signs to look out for, such as declining enthusiasm for the work or for social interaction at work, and negative changes in performance, attendance, punctuality, or the ability to get along with coworkers.
+However, there are some signs to look out for such as declining enthusiasm or social interaction at work and negative changes in performance, attendance, and punctuality.
+They may also lose the ability to get along with coworkers.

-Another way to spot burnout is to conduct anonymous surveys created to locate areas that need improvement.
-For more consistent monitoring, some employers provide nurses with game-based apps designed to examine energy and stress levels on a daily basis.
+Another way to spot burnout is to conduct anonymous surveys to locate areas that need improvement.
+For more consistent monitoring, some employers provide nurses with game-based apps designed to examine energy and stress levels.

-Although it can be very difficult for the kinds of nurturing individuals who go into the field of nursing to say no, it is crucial that nurses limit the number of commitments they take on, both inside and outside the workplace.
+It can be very difficult for the kinds of nurturing individuals who go into the field of nursing to say no. However, it’s crucial that nurses limit the number of commitments they take on, both inside and outside the workplace.

 Another challenge for professional caregivers is taking the time to care for themselves.
 It is important for all nurses to practice good self-care, including scheduling time to relax, getting enough sleep, and doing things they enjoy just because they enjoy it.

-Nurses are expected to be shoulders to cry on but are rarely given the same consideration in return.
-This is to be expected at work, where the needs of patients dealing with life-threatening illnesses must be prioritized, but after work, nurses should seek out people that they can confide in.
+Nurses are expected to be shoulders to cry on, but are rarely given the same consideration in return.
+This is to be expected at work, where the needs of patients dealing with life-threatening illnesses must be prioritized, but after work, nurses should seek out people whom they can confide in.

 Burnout damages both job performance and quality of life.
 To many individuals, substance abuse may feel like a viable antidote at first, but drug addiction in nurses has even more devastating consequences for nurses and their patients.